usnistgov/zero-trust-architecture/_sources/VolumeB/architecture.rst

 .. _ArchitecturePhysical:

 :ref:`Figure 3<ArchitectureFigure3>` depicts the high-level physical architecture of the ZTA laboratory environment, which is located at the NCCoE site.
 The NCCoE provides VM resources and physical infrastructure for the ZTA lab.
 It also hosts GitLab, which is used as a DevOps platform that stores Terraform and Ansible configuration information and provides version control for configuration file and change management activities.
 The NCCoE hosts all the collaborators' ZTA-related software for Enterprises 1, 2, 3, and 4.
-The NCCoE also provides connectivity from the ZTA lab to the NIST Data Center, which provides connectivity to the internet and public IP spaces (both IPv4 and IPv6).
+The NCCoE also provides connectivity from the ZTA lab to the NIST Site, which provides connectivity to the internet and public IP spaces (both IPv4 and IPv6).

-Access to and from the ZTA lab from within ITOps is protected by a Palo Alto Networks Next Generation Firewall (PA-5250).
+Access to and from the ZTA lab is protected by a Palo Alto Networks Next Generation Firewall (PA-5250).
 (The brick box icons in *Figure 3* represent firewalls.)
 The ZTA lab network infrastructure includes four independent enterprises (Enterprises 1, 2, 3, and 4), a branch office used only by Enterprise 1, a coffee shop that all enterprises can use, a management and orchestration domain, and an emulated WAN/internet service provider.
 The emulated WAN service provider provides connectivity among all the ZTA laboratory networks, i.e., among all the enterprises, the coffee shop, the branch office, and the management and orchestration domain.
 Another Palo Alto Networks PA-5250 firewall that is split into separate virtual systems protects the network perimeters of each of the enterprises and the branch office.
-The emulated WAN service provider also connects the ZTA laboratory network to ITOps.
+The emulated WAN service provider also connects the ZTA laboratory network to the NCCoE Site.
 The ZTA laboratory network has access to cloud services provided by AWS, Azure, and Google Cloud, as well as connectivity to SaaS services provided by various collaborators, all of which are available via the internet.

 Each enterprise within the NCCoE laboratory environment is protected by a firewall and has both IPv4 and IPv6 (dual stack) configured.
 Each of the enterprises is equipped with a baseline architecture that is intended to represent the typical environment of an enterprise before a zero trust deployment model is instantiated.